ujjwalkumar72353/Chat-with-CredGpt/README.md

 ## 🔍 How It Works

 ### Document Processing Workflow
-1. Documentation is scraped from official CDP websites
+1. Documentation is scraped from official CDP websites using Cheerio
-2. Content is cleaned, parsed, and split into chunks
+2. Content is cleaned, parsed, and structured for efficient retrieval
-3. Text chunks are embedded and stored in vector database
-4. Metadata and structure are preserved for context
+3. Information is organized by CDP platform and feature categories

 ### Query-Response Flow
 1. User submits a question through the chat interface
-2. Question is analyzed for intent and CDP-specific entities
+2. Question is analyzed using OpenAI's natural language understanding
-3. Relevant documentation sections are retrieved using semantic search
+3. Relevant documentation sections are identified based on the query
-4. Answer is generated from retrieved context
+4. GPT generates a comprehensive answer from the relevant documentation
-5. Response is formatted and presented to the user
+5. Response is formatted and presented to the user in the chat interface

 ## 🔮 Future Enhancements